(The Dairy Farmer)

 Michelle Lancaster grew up on a small farm in N.E.
-Washington State, learning about animals and the land – from raising pigs to working in the woods.
-She showed pigs (and dogs, chickens, turkeys, etc.) in 4-H for 9 years, earning the Herdsmaship Trophy in her 8th year.
-She also showed Akitas, and that is the only breed of dog she has ever owned (and yes, they can make good farm dogs!).
+Washington state, learning about animals and the land from her family.
+She showed animals (pigs, dogs, chickens, turkeys, etc.) in 4-H & FFA for 9 years, earning the Herdsmaship Trophy in her 8th year.

-Michelle learned first about cheesemaking from a neighbor cheesemaker.
-Mozzarella lessons started by observing Mother Therese of Shaw Island, who operates a raw milk dairy and bought their Jersey cows from Family Hill Farm for many years.
+Michelle learned first about cheesemaking from a neighbor cheesemaker (Pleasant Valley).
+Next, Mother Therese of Shaw Island, who operates a raw milk dairy and bought their Jersey cows from Family Hill Farm for many years, taught Michelle how to make Mozzarella cheese.
 Michelle graduated from the WSU cheesemaking shortcourse in 2008.

 Today, Jay & Michelle live in N.E.
-Washington State on a family farmstead with 3 milk cows, calves, Border Leicester sheep, chickens, cats, and Akitas Maisie & Kitsune (Kit).
+Washington State near family on a small homestead with 2 milk cows, calves, Border Leicester sheep, chickens, cats, and the Akita dog that greets all – Kit.